Skip to content

 • Create a file list for your archive program

-• Create a BAT file
+• Create a PowerShell or BAT file

 • Create a daily task to create the backup archive